• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 LA County has committed to providing expedited services for fire rebuilds.
 However, the duration of the permitting process will vary based on the project’s complexity.
 Certain types of projects will be able to move forward on accelerated timelines, such as like-for-like rebuild projects or preapproved plans.
 More complex projects may require additional review and approvals but will still be expedited.

-Regional Planning will conduct their initial review of like-for-like rebuild projects within two weeks and will also conduct rechecks within two weeks.
+Regional Planning will conduct their initial review of like-for-like rebuild projects within 10 business days and will also conduct rechecks within 5 business days.
 If the rebuild project does not meet Regional Planning’s like-for-like standards, review periods will depend on the complexity and scope of each project.
 Please note that like-for-like replacement structures do not need to comply with current Zoning Code requirements, but they will need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.

 Yes, in most cases additional agency approvals will be required prior to issuance of a building permit.
 The applicability of review and approval of required agencies is unique to each site and will be determined by a building plan check engineer at the time of plan submittal.